Thermo-Dyn/Super-Minecraft-Maker/README.md

 **Super Minecraft Maker**

 The **express** way to make a Minecraft map.
-Checkpoints, Red Coins, Key Deaths, this pack has most of it.
+Checkpoints, Red Coins, Key Deaths, this pack has a good portion of it.
 Batteries not included.

 In this document I will explain how to use the datapack & resource pack, and my reasoning behind some seemingly counter-intuitive decisions.